Feed backyard birds this season for the greater, global good

-Take note of the birds that visit your yard, and you’ll be ready to participate in the Great Backyard Bird Count (GBBC), a four-day annual event during which thousands of people around the world record information about the species of birds they see.
+Take note of the birds that visit your yard, and you’ll be ready to participate in the Great Backyard Bird Count (GBBC), Feb.
+17-20, when thousands of people around the world will record information about the species of birds they see.
 The information backyard bird-watchers gather assists scientists in better understanding the movement of species around the globe, how well different species are — or aren’t — doing and how factors like climate change are affecting bird populations everywhere.

 “We enjoy birdwatching and feeding birds because they brighten our backyards and entertain us with their antics, especially during long winters,” says Richard Cole, co-founder of Cole’s Wild Bird Products.
 “But birds also play an important role in maintaining environmental balance around the world.
 They pollinate plants, scatter seeds so new plants can grow, help control insect populations and recycle nutrients back into the soil.
 It’s critical for us to have a greater understanding of how bird species are doing around the world, and to do our part to help take care of them.”